+"SPRING VACATION TRIPS"

+COST LESS

+by GREYHOUND"

-You can't fool a little feathered friend about spring migrations !
+You can't fool a little feathered friend about spring migrations!
 The smart bird knows that Greyhound is the easiest way to flit home to the family nest and back to college again when vacation time's over.
-The saving is plenty big-in both time and money - and the trip's more fun in a Super-Coach full of friends.
+The saving is plenty big-in both time and money- and the trip's more fun in a Super-Coach full of friends.
 There's an extra saving, as usual, on round-trip tickets.
 So be kind to your pocketbook-and to yourself-go Greyhound.

+GREYHOUND TERMINAL

-GREYHOUND TERMINAL 15 State St., New London Telephone 2-1513 or 3119 INES Cleveland, Ohio ..... \$17.10 Pittsburgh, Pa.
-Chicago, Ill.
-Columbus, Ohio \ Indianapolis, Ind. ...
-23.85 Detroit, Mich. \\\\ Omaha, Neb. ...
+15 State St., New London

+Telephone 2-1513 or 3119

+SAMPLE ROUND-TRIP FARES Cleveland, Ohio \$17.10 Pittsburgh, Pa.
+15.05 Chicago, Ill.
+25.40 Columbus, Ohio 19.80 Indianapolis, Ind. ...
+23.85 Detroit, Mich.
+36.65 Omaha, Neb. ...
 St. Louis, Mo.
-Louisville, Ky. .....
+29.70 Louisville, Ky.
 23.60 Baltimore, Md.
-Wilmington, Del. ...
-Copyright 1941, LIGGETT & MYERS TOBACCO Co.
+7.95 Wilmington, Del. ...
+6.30 Washington, D. C. ...
+9.10 Richmond, Va.
+12.05 Jacksonville, Fla. ...
+24.30

+GREYHOUND

+Ruth Babcock Recital

+On Thursday evening, March 27th, at eight o'clock in Holmes Hall, Miss Ruth E. Babcock will give a piano recital.

+Miss Babcock, a graduate of Connecticut College, class of 1940, was a scholarship student throughout her four years here.
+At present she is an assistant in the music department, doing graduate work.
+Miss Babcock's program is as follows:

+Bach - Allegro Animato (Italian Concerto)

+Mozart-Theme and Variations (Sonata in A)

+Brahms - Rhapsodie, B-

+Chopin-Etude in E.

+Chopin-Ballade in A-flat.

+Palmgren-The Swan.

+Babcock - Gavotte and

+Babcock - Gavotte and Musette in antique style (Ms)

+Debussy-Claire di lune Albeniz-Seguidilla.

+"H. M. Pulham, Esquire" Is Entertaining Book

+(Continued from Page Two)

+Marquand gives of Harry Pulham

+trying to carry his motto of "play

+the game" and his pre-war ideals

+into a world where his kind of

+traditional society is rapidly disintegrating.
+It is a half-pathetic,

+half-comic book which may succeed in revealing many "Harry

+National Bank of Commerce

+Established 1852 New London, Conn.
+Pulhams" and their friends to themselves.

+Patronize Our Advertisers

+EASTER SHOWING

+Ready Made Suits And Coats

+Full line of Camel's Hair Sportswear Custom Work Done Remodeling and Repairing

+Louis Anello and Co.